kholsman/futR/README.md

   # this will generate warnings - they can be ignored if "0" is returned
 ```

-*Note: If you get a compilation error try reinstalling RTools using the
+*Note: If you get a compilation error try re-installing RTools using the
 instructions [here](https://cran.r-project.org/bin/windows/Rtools/).*

 ``` r